Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 googletagmanager.com/gtag/js returns a 93 KB JavaScript bundle. googletagmanager.com/collect returns zero bytes.
 Same domain, three orders of magnitude apart.
 We measured this across all 3,723 tracker domains in our dataset and found a within-domain coefficient of variation of 0.94 at the median domain and 3.0 at the 90th percentile.
 Domain-level estimates collapse this variance into a single number, and any single number is wrong for most requests under that domain.

 Adding resource type to the lookup key helps but not enough.
-A lookup table indexed by (domain, resource_type) brings test-set MAE down from 7,878 bytes to 6,597.
-Adding the exact URL path drops it to 3,797 bytes, but this approach is a trap for two reasons.
-First, the table grows to 227,000 entries from a 1% sample of the data, which extrapolates to roughly 1.1 GB at full Firefox deployment scale — 200× the size of the Disconnect list itself.
-Second, 75% of unique URL paths in any given test set are unseen in training, because tracker SDKs continuously version their endpoints, embed campaign IDs in URLs, and shift their path structures.
+A lookup table indexed by (domain, resource_type) brings test-set MAE down from 9,008 bytes to 6,802.
+Adding the exact URL path drops it to 4,326 bytes, but this approach is a trap for two reasons.
+First, the table grows to roughly 187 MB at full Firefox deployment scale, 350× the size of the model and far beyond what ships in Remote Settings.
+Second, a large fraction of unique URL paths in any given test set are unseen in training, because tracker SDKs continuously version their endpoints, embed campaign IDs in URLs, and shift their path structures.
 A path-level lookup table is both too large to ship and obsolete the day after it is built.

 What is needed is a model that generalizes from URL structure rather than memorizing specific paths.
 A 93 KB JavaScript bundle and a zero-byte beacon look different in their URL tokens even when the model has never seen the exact path before.
 A learned representation can pick up on /gtag/js looking like a bundle and /collect looking like a beacon, and produce a sensible estimate either way.